Tanz0rz/haxe-fmod/extension/haxe/core-api-system.md

 Type: haxefmod.studio.Types.FmodPluginType

 ## FMOD_PORT_INDEX
-verdict: cannot Console port routing is not exposed.
-Desktop and web targets have no ports.
+verdict: bound
+Type: haxefmod.studio.Types.FmodPortIndex
+The portIndex argument of CoreSystem.attachChannelGroupToPort.
+FMOD's NONE is the 64-bit all-ones value and crosses as -1.

 ## FMOD_PORT_TYPE
 verdict: bound
 Type: haxefmod.studio.Types.FmodPortType
-Console port routing is not exposed.
-Desktop and web targets have no ports.
+The portType argument of CoreSystem.attachChannelGroupToPort.
+Desktop and web outputs have no ports and report FMOD_ERR_UNSUPPORTED.

 ## FMOD_REVERB_MAXINSTANCES
 verdict: covered The four reverb instances are addressed by index 0 to 3 on Reverb.set, Reverb.get, and Reverb.off.